Parable of the Chinese Farmer

 — Alan Watts retelling the parable

 What is good arises with the bad.
 What is bad arises with the good.
-There is no in without an out or an up without a down.
+There is no in without an out, no up without a down, and no black without a white.